GeoMop/Genie/doc/documentation.md

 along the path with the shortest time.
 The ray-tracing method (Moser (1991), Klimeš and Kvasnička (1994)) using the graph theory algorithms, specifically modified Dijkstra's algorithm, is based on this principle.

-The input of the forward model is the *slowness* field, i.e. the reciprocal values ​​of the wave velocities on the elements.
+The input of the forward model is the *slowness* field, i.e. the reciprocal values of the wave velocities on the elements.
 The output is the vector predicted arrival times for the individual measurements.
 Additional auxiliary nodes are added to the sides of the mesh elements $K \in T$.
 Let us denote $N$ the extended set of mesh nodes, and $N_K$ the set of nodes on the boundary of an element $K$.
 The graph is constructed on the vertices $N$ and a complete subgraph on the vertices $N_K$ is added for every element.